 The new function uses this service to execute the Force data collection workflow that is included as a Library workflow and part of the vRA plugin for vRO.[read more]

 Defining an Output Type for a function is a useful way to inform other users or tools about what to expect once the function has been executed.

 While doing some research I came across the documentation for the OutputType attribute and noticed that it’s possible to set an Output Type per Parameter Set.
-You can use the ParameterSetName property in the declaration.
-For example:

 One of the things that I found the most challenging when learning how to create Resource Manager templates was trying to understand which API versions to use for my resources.
 The documentation is pretty clear and states that most of the time we should be aiming for the latest API version.
 It also contains examples showing how to get the information.
 For example:[read more]

 ((Get-AzureRmResourceProvider -ProviderNamespace Microsoft.Web).ResourceTypes | Where-Object ResourceTypeName -eq sites).ApiVersions